Estimated reading time: 6 minutes

 5. Prepare Visitor Information Packets

-There will be a higher number of visitors to your church so now is the time to update those visitor packets.
+There will be more visitors to your church on Easter Sunday, so now is the time to update those visitor packets.

 Share information about upcoming events and special services the church offers.

-Incent visitors to return by including a coupon for a free gift, cup of coffee or breakfast danish on their second visit.
+Offer an incentive for visitors to return by including a coupon for a free gift, cup of coffee, or breakfast danish on their second visit.

 For example, coach children’s workers on how they can make a Mom feel comfortable handing her baby over for care for the first time.